-The standard scheme for initialization of Modelica models does not apply for clocked discrete-time partitions.
+The standard scheme for initialization of Modelica models does not apply for clocked partitions.
 Instead, initialization is performed in the following way:

-- Clocked discrete-time variables cannot be used in initial equation or initial algorithm sections. - Attribute fixed cannot be applied to clocked discrete-time variables.
+- Variables in clocked partitions cannot be used in initial equation or initial algorithm sections. - Attribute fixed cannot be applied to variables in clocked partitions.
 The attribute fixed is true for variables to which previous is applied, otherwise false.